-Detailed information on how to comply with the LA's health and safety policy is given in the Education Health and Safety Manual, which is available for reference via the Grid.
+Information and guidance on how to comply with the LA's health and safety policy is given in the Education Health and Safety Manual, which is available for reference via the Grid.

-The Health and Safety Law poster is displayed in main staffroom.
+The Health and Safety Law poster is displayed in staffrooms.

 The Education Health and Safety Team, Tel: 01992 556478 provide competent health and safety advice for Community, Community Special and VC schools.
-In Academy, Foundation and Voluntary Aided Schools, then the Governing body/Trust as the employer provides access to competent H&S advice via [HCC's H&S team]/ as required by the Health and Safety at Work etc. Act 1974]
+In Academy, Foundation and Voluntary Aided Schools, then the Governing body/Trust as the employer provides access to competent H&S advice via HCC'S H&S team James Ottery as required by the Health and Safety at Work etc. Act 1974